Retirement Fund Withdrawal Calculator

 Enter Your Initial Retirement Fund Balance

-Input the total amount of money you have in your retirement fund at the beginning of your withdrawal period.
-This is your foundation.
+Input the total amount of money in your retirement fund at the beginning of the withdrawal period.

 2. 2